 - representing a government authority in a series of hearings before a DAB (FIDIC Orange Book), following a dispute over a new environmental process facility in the Caribbean;

 - advising a Korean engineering company in LCIA arbitration proceedings in relation to a dispute in the Middle East arising out of the construction of a deep gravity sewer and water treatment works;

 - acting on behalf of a major hotel in a dispute before the TCC in London with the construction manager, relating to the £35 million refurbishment;

 - advising an EPC contractor on disputes valued at approximately US$100 million in relation to the construction of the pumping stations on a North African crude oil export pipeline project;

 - acting for a contractor in relation to several disputes involving the contractor’s employer (the primary contractor) and its subcontractors, in relation to the construction of a significant infrastructure project in the United Arab Emirates, under a bespoke contract and including a DIAC arbitration.

-Jeremy is the co-author of Understanding the FIDIC Red Book: A Clause by Clause Commentary, the second edition of which was published in 2012, and lead editor of Building Contract Disputes: Practice and Precedents.
+Jeremy is the co-author of Understanding the FIDIC Red and Yellow Book: A Clause by Clause Commentary, the third edition of which was published in 2018, and lead editor of Building Contract Disputes: Practice and Precedents.
 Jeremy organises and regularly addresses Fenwick Elliott-hosted construction law update seminars.
 He also edits Fenwick Elliott’s monthly legal bulletin, Dispatch.

 Jeremy is a member of the Board of Examiners on the Centre of Construction Law MSc programme at King’s College, London, where he also teaches on adjudication and FIDIC issues.
 He is also a guest lecturer on the MSc Building Information Modelling Management Programme at Middlesex University.